-If you’re thinking about concentrating your career in the clean energy sector, think about the difference a year at UBC can make.
+If you’re thinking about concentrating your career in the marine and naval sector, think about the difference a year at UBC can make.
 Build knowledge — Cross disciplines and boundaries — Gain confidence.

 Develop solutions for a growing industry